 We have advised clients in investigations brought by local, state, and federal agencies including:

-- U.S. Department of Justice (DOJ), including each of the U.S. Attorney’s Office in New York
+- U.S. Department of Justice (DOJ), including U.S. Attorney’s Offices throughout the Northeast

 - U.S. Securities and Exchange Commission (SEC)